Money to learn for part-time higher education

 They will then pay back 9% of their income each month, above £25,725 a year.
 Any outstanding debt will be wiped out after 30 years.

 It will still be possible to pay university fees upfront in order to avoid accruing any debt.
 If you choose to take out a loan you can choose to pay back all or some of the loan at any time without an early repayment charge.

 Getting help sorting out the funding

-Many colleges and universities have a Student Services Centres; they are a good source of information for people making enquiries about courses and financial support available.
+Many colleges and universities have Student Services Centres, which are a good source of information for people making enquiries about courses and financial support.

 Studying part-time with the OU

-The Open University fees will be based on the number of credits you study in a year and this depends on the modules you choose.
-Most OU students will study part-time at 60 credits a year.
-So, the fee will be:
+Open University fees are based on the number of credits you study in a year and this depends on the modules you choose.
+Most OU students will study part-time at 60 credits a year, meaning the fee will be:

-Use the Open University's Eligibility Checker which can be used to indicate whether you may be eligible for any financial assistance in the current academic year.
+Use the Open University's Finance Finder which can be used to indicate whether you may be eligible for any financial assistance in the current academic year.